MicrosoftDocs/entra-docs/docs/identity/users/convert-external-users-internal.md

 ### Synced user conversion

 In this document, when we say 'Synced user', we mean users synced from on-premises.
-The administrator is unable to specify the UPN for these users because they are managed on-premises.
+As these accounts are managed at the source, administrators are unable to specify the UPN for these users.

 - Synced users where the tenant uses federated authentication
   - If Password Hash Sync (PHS) is enabled, administrators are blocked from setting a new password during conversion.